CompEng0001/CodingandDyslexia/README.md

 # Coding and Dyslexia
 This repo is collate coding support for those who have neurodiversity (dyslexia, ADHD etc),

+## Notes
+ - [OpenDyslexic](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5629233/) has shown that it may not work for all dyslexics.

 ## Supporting Articles
  - [What we can do in workshops to help people with dyslexia](https://datacarpentry.org/blog/2017/09/coding-and-dyslexia) [Accessed: 2021-02-12]